jayywolff/dotfiles/README.md

 #Jay's dotfiles

-My dotfiles for:
+My dotfiles for a sweet tiling wm Arch Linux setup.
+Install this as a base and throw your tools/packages on top.
+The main attractions:
+* vim <3
 * i3-gaps
 * i3-blocks
 * zsh
+* gtk
-* vim <3
+* termite
 * ranger
 * lightdm
-* gtk2 & gtk3
 * git

 Some configurations/keybindings are specific to Arch Linux and the keyboard of my thinkpad
-I need to clean out a lot of junk.
 This is a work in progress.

 ##Current setup screenshot
 ![Screenshot] (http://i.imgur.com/WBf6UES.png)

 ##To recreate a minimal install with my current setup
-  * Install Arch Linux or the headless install of Debian, Ubuntu, Fedora, OpenSuse, and even FreeBSD
+  * Install Arch Linux or the headless install of Debian, Ubuntu, Fedora, OpenSuse, or even FreeBSD

-  * Install x11, i3-gaps-git, lightdm, lightdm-gtk-greeter, gnome-terminal, rofi, i3status, i3-lock-wrapper, i3bar, i3blocks, gvim, compton-git, ranger, irssi, feh, zsh, zsh-completions, git, xdotool, nm-applet, powerline
+  * Install x11, i3-gaps, i3status, i3bar, i3blocks, i3-lock-wrapper, lightdm, lightdm-gtk-greeter, termite, rofi, gvim, compton-git, ranger, irssi, feh, zsh, zsh-completions, git, xdotool, nm-applet

   * Clone or copy dotfiles to ~/

   * Install fonts (FontAwesome, Powerline patched fonts, infinality-bundle(Arch only))

-  * adjust variables to your env in scripts/updateDotfiles.sh
+  * adjust variables to your local setup in scripts/updateDotfiles.sh

   * `chmod +x ~/dotfiles/scripts/updateDotfiles.sh && bash ~/dotfiles/scripts/updateDotfiles.sh`

   * Install [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)

   * Fix/customize everything that's broken and specific to your setup

+  * Setup your